apollographql/apollo-client/.api-reports/api-report-react_components.md

     writeQuery<TData = any, TVariables = any>({ id, data, ...options }: Cache_2.WriteQueryOptions<TData, TVariables>): Reference | undefined;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloLink"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "Observable"
-//
 // @public
 class ApolloClient<TCacheShape> implements DataProxy {
     // (undocumented)
     __actionHookForDevTools(cb: () => any): void;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloClient" constructor(options: ApolloClientOptions<TCacheShape>);
+    constructor(options: ApolloClientOptions<TCacheShape>);
     // Warning: (ae-forgotten-export) The symbol "GraphQLRequest" needs to be exported by the entry point index.d.ts
     //